How to read the labeling of cosmetic products?

 This period is usually indicated by the PAO (Period After Opening), a symbol of an open jar with a number followed by the letter M (months).

-*Ej: 12 M means that we have 12 months to use our cosmetic from opening.
+*E.g.: 12 M means that we have 12 months to use our cosmetic after opening.

 Nominal content